Multiple Poisson-Dirichlet diffusions on generalized Kingman simplices: Introduction

+where $\{x_i\}_{i\geq 1}$ and $\{y_i\}_{i\geq 1}$ may be viewed as the frequencies of infinitely-many types labeled with two possible marks, separately ranked for each mark.

+Diffusions on $\T$ were introduced in \cite{BO09} and \cite{O10}.
+In the latter work, the process degenerates to the Poisson--Dirichlet diffusion in a suitable limit; see also \cite{O18,K20,K24}.

-In this paper we consider a further direction.
-We aim at constructing a diffusion process modeling the temporal evolution of the frequencies of infinitely-many types which are \emph{labeled} by an arbitrary finite number of marks (or colors), but are \emph{unlabeled} within each mark.
-The state space of this process is the \emph{generalized Kingman simplex}
+In this paper we aim at constructing a diffusion model for the temporal evolution of infinitely-many type frequencies that are \emph{labeled} by a finite number of marks, but \emph{unlabeled} within each mark.
+A natural state space for this process is the \emph{generalized Kingman simplex}